Thaspeeha/E-Commerce_Web_Development/README.md

 ## 📌 Status
 ✅ Functional MVP completed and tested
+🔄 Challenges and Project Proposal Report

-## 📷 Reporting of Challenges Faced
+## 📷 Reporting of Challenges Faced and Project Proposal
 *Coming soon*